Dendera Temple complex: Description

-Nearby is the Dendera necropolis, a series of mastaba tombs.
-The necropolis dates from the Early Dynastic Period of the Old Kingdom to the First Intermediate Period of Egypt.
-The necropolis runs the eastern edge of the western hill and over the northern plain.
+The Dendera Temple is not to be confused with the Dendera Necropolis, which consists of a series of tombs.
+The Dendera Necropolis dates back to the Early Dynastic Period and up to the First Intermediate Period, which pre-dates the Middle Kingdom construction of the Temple of Hathor.
+The necropolis runs across the eastern edge of the western hill and over the northern plain.

 Hathor temple

-The dominant building in the complex is the Temple of Hathor.
-The temple has been modified on the same site starting as far back as the Middle Kingdom, and continuing right up until the time of the Roman emperor Trajan.
-The existing structure began construction in the late Ptolemaic period at the time of Ptolemy Auletes in July 54 BCE. and the hypostyle hall was built in the Roman period under Tiberius.
+The temple that dominates this complex, the structure that commands the attention of those who visit, is the Temple of Hathor.
+The original temple structure underwent continuous modifications throughout the Middle Kingdom and up until the beginning of the reign of the Roman emperor Trajan.
+The existing temple's structure began construction in 54 B.C.E, the late Ptolemaic period, under the reign of Ptolemy Auletes.
+The hypostyle hall was built in the Roman period under Tiberius.

 In Egypt, Trajan was quite active in constructing buildings and decorating them.
-He appears, together with Domitian, in offering scenes on the propylon of the Temple of Hathor.
+He appears, together with Domitian, in offering scenes on the propylaeum of the Temple of Hathor.
 His cartouche also appears in the column shafts of the Temple of Khnum at Esna.

 Layout elements of the temple are: